moanadl/javascript30/README.md

 # JavaScript30 Challenge

 This repository was created to store all the exercises I am doing from the JavaScript30 Challenge.
-I am using this challenge to perfect my skills on JavaScript Vanilla and learn new things and tools.
+I am using this challenge to perfect my skills on JavaScript Vanilla and learn new things and tools

 # Main learning points